AI Policy Guide

 This part of the AI Policy Guide provides an overview of what characterizes artificial intelligence, including an explanation of the legal definition codified by Congress, the core input technologies of AI, and a high-level overview of how AI often works.

-• The intellectual forefathers of AI framed AI as the goal of manufacturing systems that resemble the human mind.
-In this normative sense, AI is a goal or aspiration that guides system design.
-In a descriptive sense, AI is commonly referred to as a technology, a catch-all for the many technologies and designs that make AI possible.
+• Normatively, AI can be thought of as a goal—the goal of using human-designed systems to build something intelligent, often resembling the human mind.
+Descriptively, AI is commonly considered a technology, a catch-all for the many technologies and designs that make AI possible.

 • AI systems generally aim to automate intellectual tasks normally performed by humans.

-• Most AI systems are best conceived of as advanced inference engines.
-These inferences are used to produce predictions, inform decisions, and take automated actions.
+• Most AI systems are best conceived as advanced inference—or prediction—engines.
+These inferences are used to produce analysis, inform decisions, and take automated actions.

 • AI is the result of a triad of essential inputs: software (algorithms), hardware (microchips), and data.